DoctorKhan/Manual-Override-Book/output/final/Manual_Override_Complete_Book.md

 # Manual Override
 ## A Practical Guide to Conscious Living

-*Compiled August 11, 2025 at 8:03 PM*
+*Compiled August 11, 2025 at 8:44 PM*

 ---

----

-## Introduction: The Glitch in the Code
+## Chapter 1: The Glitch in the Code

 I stared at my phone.
 11:47 PM.
 Again.